vayvi/Final-Code-Time-Series/README.md

 * Changed the execution script to support more evaluation metrics (ROC-AUC, ARI, AMI).
 * Added the different analysis notebooks (Exploratory Data Analysis and Ablation study notebooks, Class ClusterNetSmooth in `models.py`).
 * Added the SPX-dataset (not included in the final report).

-# Credits

-Our code is heavily inspired by the the code in <https://github.com/HamzaG737/Deep-temporal-clustering>.

 ## Usage